ProxyToBeTrue/OmShantiOm_ProgressioGIIS22/README.md

 # GIIS Progressio - Om_Shanti_Om
-The code has been designed by team Om Shanti Om in cathedral to GIIS Progressio 2022!
+The code has been designed by team Om Shanti for GIIS Progressio 2022!